MicrosoftDocs/Viva/Viva/engage/eac-answers-admin-scenarios.md

 >[!NOTE]
 > All Viva Topics that are featured in Answers will have their title and summary visible to all licensed users with access to use Answers.

-**Review pending topics suggested by employees**
+### **Review pending topics suggested by employees**

-To ensure the topics suggested by employees are relevant and appropriate, there is a review process for Answers admin to follow.
-As an Answers admin, you have access to a fourth tab on the discover topics page labeled **Needs Review** on the topic browse page.
-The **Needs Review** tab is only visible to Answers admins and will display topics that have been user created or suggested.
-Any non-featured topic that is added on a question or created by the user will show up in this tab for a knowledge manager to review.
+To ensure the topics suggested by employees are relevant and appropriate, there's a review process for Answers admin to follow.
+As an Answers admin, you have access to a fourth tab labeled **Needs Review** on the topic browse page.
+The **Needs Review** tab is only visible to Answers admin and will display topics that have been user created or suggested.
+Any non-featured topic that is added on a question or created by the user will show up in this tab for a Knowledge Manager to review.
 You can select **Review** on a topic to check and edit the summary.

 ![Image of the Topics needing review in Answers in Viva Engage.](/viva/media/engage/admin/needs-review-topic.png)

 If the topic is relevant and appropriate, then you can choose to feature the topic or ignore the topic, which will move the topic out of the Review tab.

-- **Ignore**: Ignoring the topic will allow the topic to still remain visible with the questions that it has been used with but it will not become featured - which makes a topic more prominent in the publisher’s topic picker.
+- **Ignore**: Ignoring the topic will allow the topic to still remain visible with the questions that it has been used with but it won't become featured - which makes a topic more prominent in the publisher’s topic picker.
 - **Feature**: When topics are featured, they will no longer appear in the **Needs Review** tab.

 ![Image of the interface for reviewing a topic in Answers in Viva Engage.](/viva/media/engage/admin/feature-reviewed-topic.png)